TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TopLevelObjects/Other.rst

    Description
          This top-level object name is reserved.

-         :ts:`temp` and :ts:`styles` are used for code-libraries you can copy during parse-time, but they are not saved with the template in cache. :ts:`temp` and :ts:`styles` are unset before the template is cached!
+         :typoscript:`temp` and :typoscript:`styles` are used for code-libraries you can copy during parse-time, but they are not saved with the template in cache. :typoscript:`temp` and :typoscript:`styles` are unset before the template is cached!
 Therefore use these names to store temporary data.

-         :ts:`lib` can be used for a "library" of code, you can reference in TypoScript (unlike :ts:`styles` which is unset).
+         :typoscript:`lib` can be used for a "library" of code, you can reference in TypoScript (unlike :typoscript:`styles` which is unset).

 .. index:: Top-level objects; tt_content